gottesmm/gottesmm.github.io/proposals/sil-ownership-verifier.md

 that verifies that a `SILInstruction`'s operands have ownership that is compatible with the `SILInstruction`'s ownership.

+These 3 points will enable for all def-use edges in SIL to be statically verified as obeying ownership semantics.

 Define `ValueOwnershipKind` as follows:

-     /// The ownership semantics of a use-def edge. enum class ValueOwnershipKind {
+     /// The ownership semantics of a def-use edge. enum class ValueOwnershipKind {

+       /// Represents an unknown ownership
        /// Represents the ownership of a value that has not been audited or is
        /// actually undefined.
 A def that produces a value with unknown
        /// ownership can not be paired with any use that does not have Unknown